 Research output: Contribution to journal › Article › Academic › peer-review

-METHODS: Murine and human liver and jejunum PCTS were incubated with omipalisib up to 10 μM for 48 h.
+Methods: Murine and human liver and jejunum PCTS were incubated with omipalisib up to 10 mu M for 48 h.
 PI3K pathway activation was assessed through protein kinase B (Akt) phosphorylation and antifibrotic efficacy was determined via a spectrum of fibrosis markers at the transcriptional and translational level.

-RESULTS: During incubation of PCTS the PI3K pathway was activated and incubation with omipalisib prevented Akt phosphorylation (IC50 = 20 and 1.5 nM for mouse and human, respectively).
-Viability of mouse and human liver PCTS was compromised only at the high concentration of 10 and 1-5 μM, respectively.
-However, viability of jejunum PCTS decreased with 0.1 (mouse) and 0.01 μM (human).
+Results: During incubation of PCTS the PI3K pathway was activated and incubation with omipalisib prevented Akt phosphorylation (IC50 = 20 and 1.5 nM for mouse and human, respectively).
+Viability of mouse and human liver PCTS was compromised only at the high concentration of 10 and 1-5 mu M, respectively.
+However, viability of jejunum PCTS decreased with 0.1 (mouse) and 0.01 mu M (human).
 Spontaneously increased fibrosis related genes and proteins were significantly and similarly suppressed in mouse and in human liver PCTS.

 |Number of pages||12|